-Highworth Grammar School in Kent runs focus days where students spend a day focusing on topics such as careers, enterprise, study techniques and life skills.
+Highworth Grammar School in Kent runs extra-curricular days where pupils focus on topics such as careers, enterprise and study techniques.

 Factors to consider

-- Review the relevance and quality of the extra-curricular day to ensure it remains purposeful
+- Review the relevance and quality of each focus day so that it provides value and purpose

-- Plan these days well in advance to make sure they don't always fall on the same day of the week and don't disrupt the same subjects
+- Plan these days carefully so that they don't always fall on the same day of the week and don't disrupt the same subjects

-- Ensure you book external agencies or speakers well in advance if being used
+- Book external agencies or speakers well in advance if you're using them

-Patcham High School, a secondary community school in Brighton and Hove, teaches life skills as a compulsory subject.
-The curriculum covers areas such as enterprise and economy, career development, philosophy and ethics and healthy lifestyles.
+Patcham High School in Brighton and Hove teaches life skills as a compulsory subject.
+The school has a team of teachers responsible for areas such as economic wellbeing, philosophy and ethics, and healthy lifestyles.